Growing up as an Asian American with strict parents, I was expected to get good grades in whatever subject I took. There were no exceptions.

 Grades Prevent You From Thinking Outside The Box

-The professor explained to me that while my program worked just fine and fulfilled all of the objectives of the project, he couldn’t give me a good grade because I didn’t use his frameworks and pre-written code.
+The professor explained to me that while my program worked just fine and fulfilled the objectives of the project, he couldn’t give me a good grade because I didn’t use his frameworks and pre-written code.

 Grades Force You To Conform To Someone Else’s Style

-I took an art history class my freshman year in college where the final grade was based on two essay exams that were taken in the middle and end of the term.
+I took an art history class my freshman year in college where the final grade was based on two essay exams that were taken in the middle and the end of the term.

 I took a keen interest in this class and for my first midterm exam, I decided to write an essay that captured my own interpretations of the art.
 I wrote a pretty good essay that compared and contrasted my views to that of the professor.

 Sometimes getting an ‘A’ requires no brain power at all.
 This is especially true for classes such as math where various formulas are used to obtain an answer.

-Sure the teacher derives the formula for you, but unless you have context to what the equations are used for, you often end up plugging and chugging to get the answer.
+Sure the teacher derives the formula for you, but unless you have context for what the equations are used for, you often end up plugging and chugging to get the answer.

 Grades Force You To Compete Rather Than Collaborate

 Immediately, it put me into competition mode.
 I didn’t try and help anyone out with their problem sets nor did I collaborate with anyone on the assignments.